At a glance

 What is Mechanical, Materials and Manufacturing Engineering?

 The department offers a range of degree courses in mechanical and manufacturing engineering and product design and manufacture.
 Mechanical engineering focuses on the application of scientific knowledge to solve problems and design machines to help us enjoy a better, more sustainable lifestyle.
 In product design and manufacture, the focus is more on visual creativity in designing products that meet people's needs in a modern lifestyle; design engineering combines mechanical engineering with the wider skills needed to create successful products; and manufacturing engineering focuses on the processes and systems for making products with high-quality components supplied in a competitive global market at the lowest cost in the shortest time.
-At the end of year one, there is flexibility to transfer between any of the engineering degree courses within the department.

 How will I study?